FAQ

 What does sign-in actually give me?

-Sign-in attaches your subscription to your account, then unlocks the AI agent: cloud-resident provider key metered against your tier’s monthly token budget, with the option to bring your own API key (Anthropic or OpenAI) on Pro and Max tiers.
+Sign-in attaches your subscription to your account, then unlocks the AI agent: cloud-resident provider key metered against your tier’s monthly token budget, with the option to bring your own API key (Anthropic or OpenAI) on every paid tier — see Why does BYOK require a paid tier?

 Pricing